TenjinInc/procrastinator/README.md

 Procrastinator.setup do |env|
    # .. other setup stuff ...

-   env.provide_context {message: "This hash will be passed into your task's methods"}
+   env.provide_context {message: 'This hash will be passed into your task's methods'}
 end

 # ... and in your task ...